Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with sections for Args, Returns, Examples, Errors, Note.
-It front-loads the core purpose but is somewhat lengthy.
-Could be slightly more concise but remains clear.
+The description is well-structured with clear sections (Purpose, Args, Returns, Examples, Errors, Notes).
+It is fairly long but each sentence adds value.
+Front-loaded with main purpose.
+Could be slightly more concise, but no redundancy.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.